 SUB HEAD: Registration Deadline is (INSERT DATE).

 We have just a few spots left.
 Register now to hold your position.
-All proceeds raised will be used to provide scholarships for veterans pursuing careers in the plumbing, heating and air conditioning and electrical industries through the Troops to Trades program..
+All proceeds raised will be used to provide scholarships for veterans pursuing careers in the plumbing, heating and air conditioning and electrical industries through the Troops to Trades program.

 COPY: The (INSERT NAME) Troops To Trades Golf Tournament promises to be one of the top tournaments in our area with great food, prizes and a few surprises!